Seahawks cornerback Richard Sherman decides to take a break from the 'privilege' of holding press conferences

 Sherman later took to Twitter to express regret for the post-press conference statements to Moore.

-Sherman didn’t specifically say that the events of last week led to his decision to forgo talking on the podium, and also said he didn’t know if he would resume his regular, bigger press conferences, something he has held essentially every week the last three years
+Sherman didn’t specifically say that the events of last week led to his decision to forgo talking on the podium, and also said he didn’t know if he would resume his regular, bigger press conferences, something he has held essentially every week the last three years.
+Such podium sessions are not required — NFL rules stipulate only that players talk to the media once during the week and after games.
+But podium pressers are usually reserved for the biggest-name players — the only player who have held one every week for the past three years are Sherman and Russell Wilson — and Sherman has typically embraced them, using them at times to state well-rehearsed grievances with the NFL and other entities, and other times simply using them to entertain or help create his image (such as the time this year when he dressed up as Harry Potter prior to Halloween).

-“I’ll think about it,’’ he said.
+“I’ll think about it,’’ he said when asked if he thought he’d resume podium sessions.
 “This is a privilege for me to go up there.
 Not everybody appreciates it like you do (Moore was not part of the group of reporters who spoke to Sherman Wednesday).’’

 Sherman met with coach Pete Carroll the next day, and Carroll implied that Sherman would apologize when he next met the media.
 But when Sherman held his press conference last week he said he did not regret his actions or his statements following the game saying he had a right to question offensive playcalling.